 - You started puberty early, at age 11 or younger

-- You have heavy bleeding during periods (menorrhagia)
+- You bleed heavily during periods (menorrhagia)

 - You have irregular menstrual bleeding (metrorrhagia)

-Menstrual cramps don't cause any other medical complications, but they can interfere with school, work and social activities.
+Menstrual cramps don't cause other medical complications, but they can interfere with school, work and social activities.

-Certain conditions associated with menstrual cramps may have complications, though.
+Certain conditions associated with menstrual cramps can have complications, though.
 For example, endometriosis can cause fertility problems.
 Pelvic inflammatory disease can scar your fallopian tubes, increasing the risk of a fertilized egg implanting outside of your uterus (ectopic pregnancy).